Brawlence/Localroger-The-Curators/README.md

 ## Description ##

 This project aims to provide series' ongoing translation into Russian.
-For archival purposes, [phantomjs](https://github.com/ariya/phantomjs) script `download-reddit-posts.js` can be found in `phantomjs` directory.
+For archival purposes, [SlimerJS](https://slimerjs.org/) script `download-reddit-posts.js` can be found in `SlimerJS` directory.
 Once ran, it makes a list of links containing 'Curators' from /u/localroger/submitted.
 These links are then processed (by inserting the content of the post into template.hmtl).

 ## Edits and Suggestions ##